horsemaker/neogcamp-levelZero-only-concepts/lecture 2 - getting started with Git, VScode & Hosting/README.md

 - it encourages teams to work together to build and edit their site content
 <p>&nbsp;</p>

-# HOW DOES GITHUB WORKS?
+# HOW DOES GITHUB WORK?

 If you don't need to work with files locally, GitHub lets you complete many Git-related actions directly in the browser, including :